andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

     [:cat [:vector :any]]])
 ```

-This is easy to add to our `remove-tags` function by replacing the surrounding element with it's only child when it satisfies  `tags-to-unwrap`.
+This is easy to add to our `remove-tags` function.
+It replaces the surrounding element with its only child when it satisfies  `tags-to-unwrap`.

 ```clojure
 (defn remove-tags [tags hiccup]